- ORDER EARLY AND SAVE! By placing your order BEFORE the advance rate deadline date you can SAVE up to one-third on your electrical order.

 Additional charge of $225.75 will be applied for every 1000 watt overhead light ordered when your booth is located in certain areas due to the nature of the building and equipment required to install these lights.

-Materials are charged on an as needed bases and are added to your invoice.
+Materials are charged on an as needed basis and are added to your invoice.
 Be sure to budget for these incidentals like extension cords, plug strips and tape.
 GES Electrical can assist you in estimating, though it is difficult to predict the length and amount needed until work is actually performed.